isabella232/kendo-react-animation/docs/expand/index.md

 # Expand Overview

-The Kendo UI Expand component for React shows/hides a single element animating the height of the root element.
-The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect which children are entering or leaving.
+The Kendo UI Expand component for React shows or hides a single element by animating the height of the root element.
+The component utilizes the [`ReactTransitionGroup`](https://facebook.github.io/react/docs/animation.html) configuration to detect which children are entering or leaving.

-The entering element will be shown with a gradual `height` transition from 0% to 100%.
-Conversely, the leaving element will be hidden with a gradual `height` transition from 100% to 0%.
+The entering element will be shown with a gradual `height` transition from `0%` to `100%`.
+The leaving element will be hidden with a gradual `height` transition from `100%` to `0%`.

-> **Note that only entering or leaving elements from the DOM will be animated**.
+> * Only entering or leaving elements from the DOM will be animated.

-> **The Kendo UI Expand component should be always present in the `rendering tree` in order to work**
+> * In order for the Kendo UI Expand component to work, it must always be present in the rendering tree.

+## Demos

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI Expand Animation for React.
+The example below demonstrates the default setup of a Kendo UI Expand for React.

 ```html-preview
   <style>